A rich honeyed sweetness balanced with acidity.

 Truly a delight to drink.
-Oliver’s naturally sweet Perry (Keeved rather than artificially sweetened) showcases the natural honeyed sweetness of the fermented pears with citrusy elderflower – rhubarb notes, braced by a crisp acidity.
+Oliver’s naturally sweet Cider (Keeved rather than artificially sweetened) showcases the natural honeyed sweetness of apples, structured with the soft tannins of the bittersweet Cider fruit from 30 year old+ trees.

 This style of cider is incredibly hard to make and very rare – nothing quite like it!